As Tall as Lions: As Tall as Lions (album)

 On August 8, 2006, the band released their self-titled album.
 In October, they set out on tour in support of it.
-Between tours, the band began work on a holiday EP, and recorded "It's Only Christmas", covers "Across the Universe" and "O' Holy Night", only to be unreleased but lived on via different websites and released compilations.
-The band inked a spot on the AP Tour in March of that year and remained on that bill through April.
-The band began a headlining tour in June and July, playing to packed crowds nightly.
-On July 17, the Long Island quartet made their television debut on Jimmy Kimmel Live!.
-They continued on tour in August and September and came home in the winter to work on new material.
+The band inked a spot on the AP Tour in March of that year and remained on that bill through April, headlining in June and July.
+On July 17, they made their television debut on Jimmy Kimmel Live!.